NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submit_Release.md

 The GDC Data Submission process is detailed on the [GDC Website]( https://gdc.nci.nih.gov/submit-data/data-submission-processes-and-tools).

+This chapter will focus on the following features:

+* The review and submission of data to the GDC.
+* The Release of data to the GDC Data Portal

 ## Review and Submit

 Once data is uploaded to the project workspace (see previous section: [Upload Data](Upload_Data.md) , the submitter or project owner should review it to ensure that data is ready for processing by the GDC ([Harmonization process](https://gdc.nci.nih.gov/submit-data/gdc-data-processing-software-and-algorithms/2-data-harmonization)).